MalfiRG/MonteForex/README.md

 ### 5. Run the Simulation

-Execute the `MonteCarloSimulation.py` script to run the simulation.
+Run the simulation by executing the script:

 ```sh
 python MonteCarloSimulation.py